xaviervia/redux-walk/README.md

 }
 ```

+### Ignoring the `through` condition

+In case that you just want to use a walk to chain execution of actions, you can ignore the `through` property of the walk.
+The middleware will then dispatch the target action with the original payload.

 ## Further justification

 Besides the walks themselves, which do not affect anything outside them in the architecture, the Walk approach introduces no artifacts in your code: